XRPLF/xrpl-dev-portal/content/tutorials/interoperability/join-evm-sidechain-devnet.md

 This tutorial walks you through the steps to join the existing **XRP Ledger EVM Sidechain Devnet**.

-For simplicity and ease of use, we will be creating an alias, `exprd`,  to run all the commands inside a Docker container.
+For ease of use, create an alias, `exprd`, to run all commands inside your Docker container.

 ## Pre-requisites